Existentially closed fields with G-derivations: Model companions

 \item If we take the algebraic group $U$ from Example \ref{gitex}(2), then a $U(1)$-field is the same as a field with two derivations $\partial_1,\partial_2$ such that $\partial_1^{(p)}=\partial_2$ and $\partial_2^{(p)}=0$.
 Hence $U(1)-\dcf$ corresponds to Wood's theory $2-\dcf$, see \cite{Wo2}.
 It should be possible to find algebraic groups governing the iterative rules for Wood's theories $m-\dcf$ for an arbitrary $m$.

-\item After dropping assumptions of iterativity rather strange things happen.
-In the case of characteristic zero, the model companions exists and are analyzed in \cite{MS2}.
-In the case of positive characteristic, it is shown in \cite[Prop 7.2]{MS2} that (in our terminology) the theory of $m$-truncated fields with HS-derivations has a model companion if and only if $m=1$.
+\item After dropping the iterativity assumptions rather strange things happen.
+In the case of characteristic zero, model companions exist and are analyzed in \cite{MS2}.
+In the case of positive characteristic, it is shown in \cite[Prop 7.2]{MS2} that (in our terminology) the theory of fields with $m$-truncated $e$-dimensional HS-derivations has a model companion if and only if $m=1$.

 \end{enumerate} \end{remark}